jcandy/speakertools/src/json-docs.rst

 .. toctree::
    :maxdepth: 1

-Speakerbench does not save any data server side, instead data is handled in your browser and stored in a format named `JSON <https://en.wikipedia.org/wiki/JSON target="_blank>`_.
+Speakerbench does not save any data server side, instead data is handled in your browser and stored in a format named `JSON <https://en.wikipedia.org/wiki/JSON>`_.
 This section documents the content of the JSON containers for each application in Speakerbench.
 A normal user will not need to know.
 This documentaiton is for other applications and their programmers, who wish to exchange data with Speakerbench.

 1. `Measurements Collected JSON file format`_.
 2. `Fitted Data JSON file format`_.